fujaba/fulibWarehouse/src/main/scenarios/webapp/scenario.md

   Init creates a Content with id pal-in, product-in, items-in and with description "input palette id?", "input product?", "input number of items?".
-  Init creates a Content with id add-palette-button and with description "button submit".
+  Init creates a Content with id add-palette-button and with description "button submit" and with action "add-palette pal-in product-in items-in".

   Init creates a Page with id add-supply-page and with description "New Supply | button Store Palettes"